AnaisT1988/AnaisT1988/README.md

 ## Notable Projects

-- **[Project Name]([https://github.com/KCClaboratory/Chemspeed_KCC_area6])** - This project provides Python-based automation tools for running Bayesian optimization experiments on Chemspeed robotic synthesis platforms.
+- **[KCC_Chemspeed]([https://github.com/KCClaboratory/Chemspeed_KCC_area6])** - This project provides Python-based automation tools for running Bayesian optimization experiments on Chemspeed robotic synthesis platforms.
 It streamlines the workflow from experimental design to execution, enabling efficient exploration of chemical parameter spaces with minimal manual intervention.

 ## Connect With Me